 I feel like some ships are born out of purposeful breadcrumbs that a writer creates in the series that the audience can follow as a relationship develops.
 I would argue that these types of ships could be examples of negotiated readings that turn into dominant readings when the relationship is established.
 Fans of Steven Universe who ship Connie and Steven, for example, would then be participating in negotiated readings that later become the dominant reading as Steven and Connie’s relationship evolves.

 Sometimes, those breadcrumbs are not confirmed for some time, leading the audience on a fun journey filled with negotiated readings.
 Overwatch offers an example of this for fans shipping Ana and Reinhardt based on their flirtatious in-game interactions.

 I’ll wrap this blog up by sharing a handful of my favorite ships from when I was in high school.
-I didn’t have access to enough LGBTQ+ content in the narratives I took in, so I regularly came up with my own (though at the time, I didn’t have much of a grasp on anything beyond heterosexuality, homosexuality, and bisexuality).
+I didn’t have access to enough LGBTQ+ content in the narratives I enjoyed, so I regularly read my own from subtle cues (though at the time, I didn’t have much of a grasp on anything beyond heterosexuality, homosexuality, and bisexuality).

 Barsa and Madame are still the most adorable of these negotiated couples.

 Thanks for joining me for this month’s blog tour exploring love in pop culture.
 Please be sure to check out some of the other blogs from this month’s blog tour!
 Yesterday, Fred explored a variety of pop culture examples of lover.
 Tomorrow, be sure to catch a post from Naja at Blerdy Otome!